rzeldent/esp32cam-rtsp/README.md

 :warning: **Please be aware that there is no password present on the stream!**

+## API

+There is a minimum API present to perform some tasks using HTTP requests.
+The URLs are below:

+### GET: /restart

+Calling this URL will restart the device.

+### GET: /config

+Calling this URL will start the form for configuring the device in the browser.

+### GET: /snapshot

+Calling this URL will return a JPEG snapshot of the camera in the browser.

+### GET: /flash?v={value}

+Calling this URL will set the intensity of the flash LED.
+The values must for {value} must be between 0 and 255.
+If no v parameter is present, it will be set to the value of the configuration.

 ## Issues / Nice to know

 - The red LED on the back of the device indicates the device is not connected.